rippleitinnz/evernode-cluster-manager/README.md

 **Option 4 — Remove a node**
 Select a node by index or pubkey.
 Will not remove if cluster would drop below 3 nodes.

+**Option 5 — Check node expiry**

+Shows time remaining for each node in the cluster.
+Nodes added via the cluster manager are tracked in `cluster-nodes.json` with their creation timestamp and life moments.

+**Option 6 — Extend node lease**

+Select a node by index or enter "all" to extend all nodes.
+Specify how many additional moments (hours) to add.
+Updates the local node records automatically.

 ## Key Concepts